 Debra K. Meyer, Ph.D.

-Dr. Meyer earned a B.A. from Purdue University in education and psychology.
-She taught in a 5th/6th-grade team and in a developmental second grade in Mesa, Arizona before earning her Ph.D. from the University of Texas–Austin in educational psychology.
-Her research examines the relationships among classroom characteristics, student and teacher motivations, emotions, and learning, including the professional transition from preservice to inservice teacher.
-She has presented at national and international conferences and authored over 30 publications.
-She is an editorial board member of the Journal of Educational Psychology for the American Psychological Association (APA), Journal of Experimental Education, Journal of Classroom Interaction, and Theory into Practice.
-Dr. Meyer also serves as a co-editor for the APA Division 15-Corwin Series, Classroom Insights from Educational Psychology.
+Dr. Meyer earned a B.A. from Purdue University in education and psychology, then taught in a 5th/6th-grade team and in a developmental 2nd grade in Mesa, Arizona before earning her Ph.D. from the University of Texas–Austin in educational psychology.
+Her research examines the relationships among student and teacher motivations, emotions, teaching and learning and the transitions from preservice to inservice teacher.
+She has presented at national and international conferences and authored over 35 publications.
+She is an editorial board member of the Journal of Experimental Education and Theory into Practice.
+Dr. Meyer also serves as an editor for the American Psychological Association’s Division 15-Corwin Series, Classroom Insights from Educational Psychology.
 She has received several awards for teaching and advising, and holds memberships in Phi Kappa Phi, Kappa Delta Phi, and Omicron Delta Kappa honor societies.

 Theresa Robinson, Ph.D.

 Director of Secondary Education